 If you choose to go off-grid, you need a well and septic tank.
 These are also common in many areas for on-grid homes.
 You also need a means of producing electricity.
 You can do this in several ways.
-Tiny homes are small enough to run on a propane 4 generator.
+They are small enough to run on a propane generator.
 You can also install solar panels and use a small backup generator.
-The cost to go off-grid can be less than $10,000 before rebates because tiny homes are so much smaller.
+The cost to go off-grid can be less than $10,000 before rebates because they are so much smaller.
 In some cases, costs may be lower than $5,000, depending on your needs.

 States regulate tiny homes differently in each area.
-In some cases, this means you cannot install a tiny house on a foundation without it being part of a larger property.
+In some cases, this means you cannot install this type of house on a foundation without it being part of a larger property.
 However, you can use a tiny house on a trailer in this instance, and it is subject to the same rules and regulations as an RV.
 Understand your state’s laws and research if your project is legal before going off-grid.